spatts14/Xenium_5k_analysis_pipeline/docs/RSE_best_practices.md

     main()
 ```

-*Bonus* when using VSCode, you can use the `Refactor` feature to automatically extract code into functions or classes, making it easier to modularize your code.
+*Bonus:* when using VSCode, you can use the `Refactor` feature to automatically extract code into functions or classes, making it easier to modularize your code.
 More information on this feature can be found in the [VSCode documentation](https://code.visualstudio.com/docs/editing/refactoring).

 ### As defined by a data scientist